 Situations involving cash transactions present special risks and require extra diligence.
-When a county receives cash, it must implement internal control procedures to prevent theft.
+Even smaller departments must implement basic safeguards to reduce theft.

 When Theft is Suspected

 Whenever a county employee or officer discovers evidence of theft, embezzlement, or the unlawful use of public funds or property, the person is required to promptly submit a written report to the Office of the State Auditor providing a detailed description of the alleged incident(s).
 See Minn.
 Stat. § 609.456, subd.
 1. The person must also report the incident(s) to law enforcement.